HofmaDresu/Blog/_posts/2018-05-01-todo-xamarin-native-ios.markdown

     </picture>
 </div>

 The only thing remaining that we should show is whether-or-not the items are completed.
 We're going to deviate from how we did this on Android and add sections to our list. iOS makes this easy to do, and we only need to make a couple alterations to our TodoItemTableSource.
-We need to order our list correctly, update the RowsInSection override, and implement boty NumberOfSections and TitleForHeader.
+We need to order our list correctly, update the RowsInSection override, and implement both NumberOfSections and TitleForHeader.

 {% highlight csharp %}
     ...